DesignOpen/designopen.github.io/articles/_posts/2015-02-25-open-study.md

 ---
 title: "Open Study: A Call for Help"
 layout: post
-category: articles
 author: garthdb
 priority: 1
+tags:
+  - ux
+  - study
-tags: ux study featured
+  - featured
 excerpt: An attempt to obtain more data about how designers can and do work on open source projects.
 ---
 ## MOAR DATA!